alonsocampana/PanThera/README.md

 will generate predictions for 2 combination therapies consisting of 4 drugs at different concentrations.
 The output will be stored in `example_quadruplet_prediction.csv`.
 The runtime will depend greatly on the characteristics of your system but should be under 1 minute.

 # Training the model from scratch
-The data and optimal hyperparameters can be downloaded `https://zenodo.org/records/14216168` and must be extracted in the app folder.
+The data and optimal hyperparameters can be downloaded from https://zenodo.org/records/14216168 and must be extracted in the app folder.

 Then the model can be trained using